apache/cassandra-java-driver/manual/core/configuration/README.md

 CqlSession session = CqlSession.builder().withConfigLoader(loader).build();
 ```

-#### Bypassing TypeSafe Config
+#### Bypassing Typesafe Config

-If TypeSafe Config doesn't work for you, it is possible to get rid of it entirely.
+If Typesafe Config doesn't work for you, it is possible to get rid of it entirely.

 You will need to provide your own implementations of [DriverConfig] and [DriverConfigProfile].
 Then
 write a [DriverConfigLoader] and pass it to the session at initialization, as shown in the previous